Scottish School of Primary Care: History

-The Scottish School of Primary Care (SSPC) is an organisation that co-ordinates a programme of research and training of primary care in Scotland.
-The School was launched in 2000.
+It supported nurses and midwives involvement in research by being involved in promoting both capacity and capability building.
 By 2007 there were 1700 people involved in this virtual organisation, including Scottish academics with an interest in primary care research and clinicians who have an involvement with research alongside their normal clinical work.

 A programme of work at the school led to the publication of landmark paper on multimorbidity in 2012.
+The Journal of Comorbidity later affiliated with the school.